juliusoh/lfz-full-stack-lessons/exercises/express-hello-world/README.md

 ### Submitting Your Solution

 When your solution is complete, return to the root of your `lfz-full-stack-lessons` directory.
 Then commit your changes, push, and submit a Pull Request on GitHub.
 Detailed instructions can be found [**here**](../../guides/after-each-exercise.md).

-### Quiz

-- How do you register a middleware with an Express application?
-- Which objects does an Express application pass to your middleware to manage the request/response lifecycle of the server?